 If you want to tint your primer with another color you can, but use caution and test it on a piece of plastic or something first.
 You want to avoid a slick surface and some paints dry very slick.
 It all depends on the medium and pigment used.

 If you make your own paint the best additives for coloured primers are going to be chalky kinds pigments like your earth tones like yellow ochre, raw sienna, burnt sienna, indian red, venetian red, turkish red, english red, caput mortuum, etc. I would probably avoid mineral colors since they can be slick.
 Dye type colours added to your white primer won’t make much of a difference either way.
 Their tinting strength is strong and they don’t change the consistency of the paint much.

-Now in a pinch if you don’t have primer you can use just regular white paint or gray paint and avoid rubbing your model with your hands much until you are finished and can seal it, but regular white paint is often very slick when it dries and so you’ll want to make it less slick somehow by adding a chalky secondary color into it if you just use regular white paint instead of a proper white primer.
+Now in a pinch if you don’t have primer you can use just regular white paint or gray paint and just try to avoid rubbing your model with your hands much until you are finished and can seal it, but regular white paint is often very slick when it dries so you’ll want to make it less slick somehow by adding a chalky secondary color into it if you just use regular white paint instead of a proper white primer.

-I noticed the black vallejo paint is very slick so don’t use that to make a grey primer.
+I noticed the black vallejo paint is very slick so don’t use that to make a black or grey primer.
 Instead if you have a black pigment like imitation ivory black that’ll be a better bet.
 But in any case it’s best to just add an earth tone to the white paint to make a neutral colored primer.
 Vallejo of course not only makes the Game Color White Primer, but sells larger bottles of Surface Primer, which is probably a more economically version of the same thing, but I don’t if it is as finely ground so I use the game colour version when I can find it, but few places carry it so you might try this instead… https://www.amazon.com/Vallejo-White-Primer-Acrylic-Polyurethane/dp/B0063TQ7HW/

 Anyway; why do we use white?
 Well we can see the model better when it is white.
 And white is very reflective and since many colors are semi-transparent they look best on white which will impart a shine behind them making them appear brighter.
 In miniatures we often exaggerate contrast and this helps us do it but using white to add brightness to colours is a technique used in all kinds of painting.

-Any dark color will just make the model appear dull and while that’s not terrible for portraying large flat surfaces that would be unnatural materials like some metals it’s still not ideal even for those kinds of materials.
+Any dark color will just make the model appear dull.
+While that’s not terrible for portraying large flat surfaces of what would be unnatural materials like some metals it’s still not ideal even for those kinds of materials.
 And for flesh it’s a disaster.